 Most students look for a place to live based primarily on how many bedrooms there are, so this is one way in which our listings are categorized in addition to the “type of accommodation”.
 All OCRC listings will show the total number of bedrooms in the accommodation, as well as how many of those bedrooms are currently available for rent.
 There are many different types of housing options available to you, so it’s important to explore all the available options and find what works best for you.

 Types of Accommodation

-- Bedroom in Student House or Apartment – individual accommodation in an apartment or house shared by other students, usually a private bedroom with shared kitchen, bathroom, and common area
+- Bedroom in Student House or Apartment – individual accommodation in an apartment or house shared by other students, usually a private bedroom with a shared kitchen, bathroom, and common area

 - Bedroom in Landlord’s Accommodation – a bedroom in a private home, usually fully furnished, shared kitchen, some with a private bath

-- High Rise Apartment – within an apartment building of more than six floors, a self-contained unit with private bathroom and kitchen
+- High Rise Apartment – within an apartment building of more than six floors, a self-contained unit with a private bathroom and kitchen

-- Low Rise Apartment – within an apartment building that does not exceed four or five floors, a self-contained unit with private bathroom and kitchen; usually does not have an elevator in the building
+- Low Rise Apartment – within an apartment building that does not exceed four or five floors, a self-contained unit with a private bathroom and kitchen; usually does not have an elevator in the building

 - Above a Store Apartment – An apartment that is above a store, restaurant, etc . . .